pravbeseda/CurrencyEditText/README.md

 currencyMaterialEditText.hint = "Account amount"
 ```

-As mentioned above in the CurrencyMaterialEditText component, the validation error text is shown automatically.
+As mentioned above, the validation error text in the CurrencyMaterialEditText component is shown automatically.

 ## License